 Summertime Family Fun in Kansas City

-There’s only so many days one can stroll through the air-conditioned mall before the natives grow restless.
-The good news is there are all kinds of fun, family-friendly things to do in and around the Kansas City during the summer months.
+There are only so many days one can stroll through the air-conditioned mall before the natives grow restless.
+The good news is there are all kinds of fun, family-friendly things to do in and around Kansas City during the summer months.

 7 Things to Do with the Kids This Summer in Kansas City

 Wouldn’t life be grand if there was a standing, weekly girls’ night out?
 Unfortunately – most of us aren’t that lucky.
 The next best thing is to find kid-friendly places where you can get together with the girls for food you actually enjoy (no need to order the chicken tenders if you don’t want to), maybe even grab a cocktail or a beer – and where kids are welcome.
-Read 5 Faves for Family-Friendly Dining and get some dates on the calendar.
+Read Kid-Friendly Dining in Kansas City and get some dates on the calendar.

 2) Little ones and big ones love StoneLion Puppet Theatre